 Other Painted Fishes

-To make them more attractive to potential buyers, some corys are now being injected with dyes to color their tail or other parts of their body.
+To make them more attractive to potential buyers, some corys are now being injected with dyes to color their tail or other parts of their bodies.

 Even though blue botias exist in nature, dyed specimens are now appearing on the market.
 They are dye injected to create a more brilliant blue, apparently to enhance their sale.